gigawatts/KringleCon2020/conversations.md

 I feel like the issue has something to do with weird files being uploaded.

 Can you help me figure out what's wrong?

 ...

+Yay!
+You found the flaw!

+We'll work on fixing it.

+...